 Now, on to my blog:

 Keeping secrets is something we all do for various reasons.
 It usually starts with worrying about negative blowback we might experience if others knew the truth.
-This can be fear of being judged and found wanting, fear of being pitied, fear of reprisals, etc. The reality is that whatever our oh-so-important secret, others usually spend only moments on our situation and then revert back to ruminating about their own lives.
+This can be fear of being judged and found wanting, fear of being pitied, fear of reprisals, and on and on.
+The reality is that whatever our oh-so-important secret, others usually spend only moments on our situation and then revert back to ruminating about their own lives.

 That puts an additional burden on our designee not only to live his/her own life with all its attendant stresses, and yes, even secrets, but to remember not to share our secret and with whom not to share it.
 That’s called “dumping,” people.